open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 built-in logging capabilities.
 When you add autoinstrumentation or activate an SDK, OpenTelemetry will automatically correlate your existing logs with any active trace and span, wrapping the log body with their IDs.
-In other words, OpenTelemetry will automatically correlate your logs!
+In other words, OpenTelemetry automatically correlates your logs and traces.

 ### Language Support